MISSION STATEMENT

 PARTNERSHIP

 ETCA is a strategic partnership with Chai Developers, a Poughkeepsie-based real estate development firm with a vision and commitment to revitalize Main Street as an arts and culture district.
-They have invited ETCA to reside at The Chance Theater, built in 1912 as a vaudeville house, and over the past 40 years served as a music venue, hosting artists that include The Police, The Ramones, Julian Marley, David Bowie, Muddy Waters, Bob Dylan and countless other contemporary and classic rock bands.
-Walkway Group purchased The Chance Theater in fall 2023 and will embark on a renovation over the next few years.
-In the immediate and long-term future, Empire Training Center for the Arts will reside at The Chance Theater, offering ongoing employment opportunities for our alumni.
+ETCA is in residence at The Chance Theater, built in 1912 as a vaudeville house, and over the past 40 years served as a music venue, hosting artists that include The Police, The Ramones, Julian Marley, David Bowie, Muddy Waters, Bob Dylan and countless other contemporary and classic rock bands.
+Chai Developers purchased The Chance Theater in fall 2023 and will embark on a renovation in the next few years.

-This residency allows our students to train in a working theater, establishing a standard of professionalism and a culture of belonging from the first day.
-Our training will be held in The Chance Theater and the adjacent building, The Loft, which will host a media lab/classroom and a student lounge.
+Our residency allows our students to train in a working theater, establishing a standard of professionalism and a culture of belonging from their first day.
+Our in-person training will be held in The Chance Theater and the adjacent building, The Loft, which hosts a media lab/classroom and a student lounge.